parikshit-06/parikshit-06.github.io/about.md

 ---

-Whether it’s building field-deployable drones or optimizing neural networks for edge inference, I enjoy working where **hardware meets intelligence**—and where theory is tested under constraint.
+Whether it’s building field-deployable drones or optimizing neural networks for edge inference, I enjoy working where **hardware meets intelligence** and where theory is tested under constraint.